Montessori Inspired Toddler Activities: Primary Colours

 Thank you Ashley!

-Jessica Kromer
+7. Jessica Kromer Avatar

 Wow, what great activities to teach and learn color.
 Our daughter, Aria, is going to be 20 months old, and I’ve realized that she gets confused with naming colors when there are a lot to choose from.
 I’ll have to invest in something like yours so she can focus on a few colors at a time.
 Thanks so much for the tips!
 Your babe is adorable!